JonathanAquino/git-time-lapse-view/README.md

-This is a README.txt file for the Git Time-Lapse View revision browser.

-DESCRIPTION

 Git Time-Lapse View is a cross-platform viewer that downloads all revisions of a file and lets you scroll through them by dragging a slider.
 As you scroll, you are shown a visual diff of the current revision and the previous revision.
 Thus